 Other attractions here are four different escape rooms, where you have to solve different tasks to get out.
 This is a popular activity among the older children and is also well suited for adults.
 If you’ve not done this before, you may want to start with the room for beginners, “Around the World in 80 Days”.

 3. Hangar 37

 This Gran Canaria activity is great for adults and kids.
-At Hangar 37 you’ll get a fully body workout and some intense excitement as teams battle it out with airsoft balls (a kinder variant of paintball), and lie among wreckage, tanks, and in trenches waiting to launch an ambush.
+At Hangar 37 you’re essentially immersed in a videogame, and will get a fully body workout and some intense excitement as teams battle it out with airsoft balls (a kinder variant of paintball).

 There’s no age limit to enter Hangar 37, but this is probably not something for the very young.
 The smaller children can try their hand at target practice in the shooting gallery.